HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

   )
 }}

-A median of 4 asynchronous requests are made per page on both mobile and desktop devices.
-This applies to the 50th percentile, i.e., the median desktop and mobile pages.

-If we look at the long tail and check the number of async requests for the 100th percentile, the difference in the devices is quite remarkable.
-The most asynchronous requests made by a desktop page is 623, which is eclipsed by the biggest mobile page, which makes 867 asynchronous requests!
+The median mobile page makes 4 asynchronous requests.
+If we look at the long tail, the largest number of asynchronous requests on desktop pages is 623, which is eclipsed by the biggest mobile page, which makes 867 asynchronous requests!

-An alternative to the asynchronous AJAX requests are that they are synchronous.
+An alternative to the asynchronous AJAX requests are the synchronous requests.
 Rather than passing a request to a callback, they block the main thread until the request completes.

-However, [this practice is discouraged](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) due to the potential for poor performance and user experiences, and many browsers already warn about the usage.
+However, [this practice is discouraged](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/Synchronous_and_Asynchronous_Requests#synchronous_request) due to the potential for poor performance and user experiences, and many browsers already warn about such usage.
 It would be intriguing to see how many pages still use synchronous AJAX requests.

 {{ figure_markup(
   image="usage-sync-async.png",
   caption="Usage of synchronous and asynchronous AJAX requests on mobile pages", description="Bar chart showing the usage of synchronous and asynchronous AJAX requests on mobile pages.
-The percent of synchronous requests made on mobile page are 2.5% and that of asynchronous requests are 77.6%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=189627938&format=interactive", sheets_gid="1113974683", sql_file="ajax_async.sql"
+The percent of synchronous requests made on mobile page are 2.5% and that of asynchronous requests are 77.6%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTpHzC_cMZYj2VLzQ4ODK3uvZkNBXtwdAZriZaBwjLjUM1SGwwmJs9rv8T6OtNdXox29PQ34CasUUwc/pubchart?oid=189627938&format=interactive", sheets_gid="183546956", sql_file="ajax_request_per_page.sql"
   )
 }}

-As we see, there are still more than 2.5% of desktop and mobile pages that use the deprecated synchronous AJAX requests.
-Let's look at the trend by comparing the results with the last two years.
+2.5% of mobile pages use the deprecated synchronous AJAX requests.
+To put this into perspective, let's look at the trend by comparing the results with the last two years.

 {{ figure_markup(
   image="usage-sync-async-over-years.png",